rohit2715/travel-website_College/README.md

 # travel-website_College
-this is just a basic project which i made for the minor project in college.
+this is just a basic project which i made for the minor project in college